valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 Writing style (blind, auditory descriptions): [Sounds came to his ears.
 The pounding of the surf.
 A seabird crying overhead.
 The warm caress of the sun on his skin.
 The tingling taste of salt in the air.
 The smell of fish and honey.
 The feel of wet sand slipping between his toes.
 The sound of a gentle breeze blowing through his hair.
 The sheen of those scales, like pearl in the sun.
 The roughness of that scaly skin, like the bark of an ancient redwood tree.
 ```
 Visual and auditory descriptions seem to be the important part.
-The output is fancy enough to definitely consider as their own lines at the bottom of remember or integrated into A\N.
+The output is fancy enough to definitely consider as their own lines at the bottom of remember or integrated into A/N.

 Zaltys has also made discoveries on how to semi-reliably define the structure of a building.
 These are listed with Onyx as an expansion of his concept.
 As a category EXIT works better than EXITS.
 Directions are good categories, but specifically for architecture.
 ```